Quantum Techniques for Stochastic Mechanics: Quantum mechanics vs stochastic mechanics

 so that a quantum state has

 Similarly, we could introduce this notation in stochastic mechanics:

 so that a stochastic state has

 But this notation is a bit risky, since angle brackets of this sort often stand for expectation values of observables.
-So, we've been writing $\int \psi$, and we'll keep on doing this.
+So, we've been writing $\int \psi$, and we'll keep on doing this most of the time.

 In quantum mechanics, $\langle \phi, \psi \rangle$ is well-defined whenever both $\phi$ and $\psi$ live in the vector space

 In stochastic mechanics, $\langle \psi \rangle$ is well-defined whenever $\psi$ lives in the vector space